 The Mission of UrbanPlan is to create a more sophisticated level of discourse among local stakeholders involved in land use decisions through education of tomorrow’s voters, neighbors, community leaders, public officials, and land use professionals so, together, we can create better communities.

 Through UrbanPlan, students discover how the forces of our market economy clash and collaborate with the nonmarket forces of our representative democracy to create the built environment.
 This insight provides the essential foundation for any sophisticated land use discussion.

 The George Lucas Educational Foundation

-In October 2010 the George Lucas Educational Foundation (GLEF) selected UrbanPlan as one of only 20 programs running in the United States, from kindergarten through 12th grade, for its “What Works in Education” series.
+In October 2010, the George Lucas Educational Foundation (GLEF) selected UrbanPlan as one of only 20 programs running in the United States, from kindergarten through 12th grade, for its “What Works in Education” series.
 GLEF’s mission is to create awareness of innovative and effective curricula and program models in grades k through 12.
-This GLEF “Developing Minds: UrbanPlan” video, created for its educator audience, can be downloaded from iTunes University.
+This GLEF “Developing Minds: UrbanPlan” video, created for its educator audience, can be viewed here.